calico-games/react-native-godot/README.md

 ### Features

-**react-native-godot** is a library that allows you to use Godot in your React Native app.

 * 🏎️ Native C++ JSI performance
 * 🔥 GPU-accelerated by Metal and OpenGL/Vulkan
 * ✅ Supports old and new arch